Not Getting Job Interviews? Get resume Help - Banner

 Sample Answer: When I started in my last position, I was given a team that didn’t have well-defined shift schedules.
 While this gave the team more freedom to choose and switch shifts at the last minute, it led to understaffing and inconsistencies.
 I introduced a new policy that required all shifts to be scheduled well in advance and approved by management.
 After explaining the reasoning behind the changes and the improvements the new system would bring, the team quickly understood why it was necessary and followed the policies.

-Describe the most difficult work decision you’ve had to make.
+Describe the most difficult work decision you’ve had to make

 When answering this question, focus on framing the reply positively.
 Explain the reasoning behind your decision, whether that’s research, ethics, or experience.
 The interviewer will be looking to assess your confidence, strategic thinking, and self-awareness, so ensure you highlight those qualities.